 - Permit Program.

 British Columbia residents can apply to grow up to 2,000 chickens per year for farm direct marketing.
 The permit administration fee is $20 and permit holders must report their placement and slaughter records.
 For the application and reporting forms please visit the Permit Growers Forms page.
+Note: In BC, all meat offered for sale must be processed at a provincially or federally inspected and approved facility.

 - New Entrant Grower Program.